chenhsong/chenhsong.github.io/iChen/doc/cpp_integration_api_reference.md

 ### Usage

-Sends a message to an iChen® 4.0 Server to download a particular job card.
+Sends a message to an iChen® Server 4 instance to download a particular job card.

 ### Syntax